hashxim/hconMD/work_md/Obsidian/Stand out in Hiring Process.md

 ## Prepare "Why Us"?
 - What attracted you to this company, The more specific, more better
-- Generic answers (I l
+- Generic answers (I love investing) gets minus marks.
+Specific answers win

+## Stalk (Non-creepily)
+- If you know who would be interviewing you, spend time learning about their background and experience
+- Identify potential bonding areas (same alma mater, similar interests, hobbies etc)

+##

 ---